digital-cargo/good-practice-truck-preadvice/README.md

 **Geographical coverage**

-This shipment tracking best practice is globally applicable, unhindered by regional or national distinctions.
+This TruckPreAdvice good practice is globally applicable, unhindered by regional or national distinctions.
 With no legal or operational barriers to its adoption, the outlined solution is primed for worldwide deployment.
 As a result, companies of any size, at any location, can take advantage of the standardized workflows and increased efficiencies created by ONE Record.